AstroPathJHU/AstroPathPipeline/astropath/hpfs/mergeloop/MaSS/README.md

     - E.g. ```CALL "C:\Program Files\Astropath\MaSS\application \MaSS.exe" "*DIR \inform_data" "MXX" “*DIR \MergeConfig_XX.xlsx”```
       - Replace ```*DIR``` with the corresponding paths, ```MXX``` with the sample name, and ```MergeConfig_XX``` with the name of the merge configuration file.
 Unless changed during installation the path to the executable will be ```‘C:\Program Files\Astropath\MaSS\application’```.
 If the installation path is different, this should also be changed.
 Once started, the code will generate a resulting .csv for every image on the ```inform_data``` folder
 3. Tips for defining file structure, generating files, and creating projects
-   - Be sure to name the opals on the prepare tab in inForm Cell Analysis®.
+   - Be sure to name the opals on the prepare tab in inForm®.
    - When naming the opals, use the same names as indicated in the file structure and the ‘Target’ column of the BatchID table.
-   -	The labels in inForm will not be case sensitive
+   -	The labels in inForm® will not be case sensitive
    -	For the Tumor marker, indicated by column 14, use the designation ‘Tumor’ instead of the full name, this is only required when creating the output folders, but may be useful in all aspects of this analysis
    -	Refrain from using any illegal characters like ‘\’ or ‘-‘
    - When creating the tissue segmentation, include at least two categories labeling one as ‘NonTissue’
    - When creating the cell segmentation algorithm be sure to check the boxes for ‘Membrane’, ‘Nucleus’, and ‘Cytoplasm’
    -	For the membrane segmentation outputs be sure that there are 4 layers
-   - *if inForm Cell Analysis® is not exporting all layers to binary segmentation*
+   - *if inForm® is not exporting all layers to binary segmentation*
-     - open the project or algorithm in inForm Cell Analysis®
+     - open the project or algorithm in inForm®
      - add and process an image to the export tab
      - click all segmentation layers to be visible and save the algorithm again, then use this algorithm to export the phenotype analysis